How We Help

 How will you choose investments to recommend to me?

 We offer our services on a fee basis.
 We charge a fixed fee for financial planning and investment consulting and a fee based upon assets under management for investment management and wealth management services.
-For project-based services one half of the fees are due upon engaging us while the remainder is due upon delivery of the services.
-For ongoing services, the annual fee is prorated and charged quarterly.
+For project-based services, fees can be charged up-front or one half of the fees can be due upon engaging us while the remainder is due upon delivery of the services.
+For ongoing services, the annual fee is prorated and charged quarterly..

 The more assets there are in your advisory accounts, the more you will pay in fees, so the firm may therefore have an incentive to encourage you to increase the assets in your account or manage them in a way where we charge higher fees.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 Additional information about our fees can be found in Item 5 of our Disclosure Brochure and available to all clients or by going here: https://adviserinfo.sec.gov/ and entering our company name under the “FIRM”.